-But because entrepreneurship provides those who have the courage, drive, and desire the opportunity for self-expression, empowerment, and autonomous freedom.
-The rewards of such self-actualization, in time, far exceed any monetary or status payoff that one might be lucky enough to receive.
+Entrepreneurship provides those who have the courage, drive, and desire the opportunity for self-expression, empowerment, and autonomous freedom.

 One of the most sought after positions in society today is that of an entrepreneur.
-However, the reality is that not everyone is cut out for the lifestyle -- or the sacrifices required to succeed.
+However, the reality is that not everyone is cut out for the lifestyle.

 Here at Startup Savant, we spend a lot of time focusing on the financial and personal challenges of starting a business.
 In this article, we will touch on five personal challenges entrepreneurs can face, and how to navigate them to avoid these pitfalls.